mehulagg/gitlab/doc/user/project/import/github.md

 - If you're importing from GitHub Enterprise to your self-managed GitLab instance, you must first enable [GitHub integration](../../../integration/github.md).
   - To import projects from GitHub Enterprise to GitLab.com, use the [Import API](../../../api/import.md).
 - If you're importing from GitHub.com to your self-managed GitLab instance, you do not need to set up GitHub integration.
+You can use the [Import API](../../../api/import.md).

 ## How it works